-The Paso Robles Children’s museum is in downtown Paso Robles and a great place for young children to explore and engage in various exhibits and activities.
-They have great pretend play exhibits like pizza parlor and grocery stores, art station, foam building blocks, ball pit, and many more.
+The Paso Robles Children’s museum is in downtown Paso Robles and is a great place for young children to explore and engage in various exhibits and activities.
+They have great pretend play exhibits like a pizza parlor and grocery store, an art station, foam building blocks, a ball pit, and many more.
 They even have a real firetruck with firemen gear!

-Its open Fridays to Sundays and admission fee is nominal, around $8 per kid.
+It’s open Fridays to Sundays and the admission fee is nominal, around $8 per kid.
 This is a cool museum to stop by on your road trip to give your kids a car break.

 Free things to do in Paso Robles besides wineries and wine tasting

 There are plenty of things to do in Paso Robles that are free to explore!
-Check out some of these great free things to do in Paso Robles and learn about the town’s history, browse art and explore the downtown.
+Check out some of these great free things to do in Paso Robles and learn about the town’s history, browse the art, and explore the downtown.

 13. Explore Paso Robles downtown

-The Downtown City park is in the center of the downtown scene with lots of mature trees, a gazebo, kids play area and restrooms.
-The historic Carnegie Public library is an icon in the city park, which is now a converted into a museum.
+The Downtown City park is in the center of the downtown scene with lots of mature trees, a gazebo, a kids’ play area, and restrooms.
+The historic Carnegie Public library is an icon in the city park, which is now converted into a museum.
 Admission to the museum is free and is worth checking out to learn about Paso Robles history.

 Exploring Paso Robles downtown is one of the free things to do in Paso Robles.